|

 (A) The "1Y..." or

-is more legible than the typical example above) is followed
+is more legible than the example above) is not followed

 by:

-(1) " 29 " or less in a 25 mph zone or for a left or right turn violation,
+(1) " 30 " or more in a 25 mph zone or for a left or right turn violation,

 (B) The camera has been aimed, as in

-the photo above, so that the signal head (see arrow, above) is
+the first example above, so that the signal head (other arrow) is

 visible, and the visible